X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 Purpose: Set the image of a sprite
 Call address: $FEF0
-Signature: bool sprite_set_image(byte number: .a, width: .x, height: .y, apply_mask: .c, word pixels: r0, word mask: r1, byte bpp: r2L);
+Signature: bool sprite_set_image(byte number: .A, width: .X, height: .Y, apply_mask: c, word pixels: r0, word mask: r1, byte bpp: r2L);
-Error returns: .C = 1 in case of error
+Error returns: c = 1 in case of error

 **Description:** This function sets the image of a sprite.
 The number of the sprite is given in .A, The bits per pixel (bpp) in r2L, and the width and height in .X and .Y.
 The pixel data at r0 is interpreted accordingly and converted into the graphics hardware's native format.
-If the .C flag is set, the transparency mask pointed to by r1 is applied during the conversion.
-The function returns .C = 0 if converting the data was successful, and .C = 1 otherwise.
+If the c flag is set, the transparency mask pointed to by r1 is applied during the conversion.
+The function returns c = 0 if converting the data was successful, and c = 1 otherwise.
 Note that this does not change the visibility of the sprite.

 **Note**: There are certain limitations on the possible values of width, height, bpp and apply_mask: